Basic Guidelines to Pregnancy

 •Lying flat on your back for extended periods of time.
 This decreases the return of blood to the heart and can cause a drop in blood pressure and flow to the uterus.

-•Consider avoiding hair dyes, perms, or relaxers at least in the first trimester.
+•Consider avoiding hair dyes, perms, or relaxers, at least in the first trimester.
 Although data is limited, hair dye is presumed to be safe in pregnancy because systemic absorption is limited

 Unless otherwise instructed, plan to exercise 20 – 30 minutes 3 – 5 times a week.
 Walking, jogging, swimming, low impact aerobics, treadmill, and Stairmaster are generally well tolerated.
 Avoid potentially harmful sports (e.g. horseback riding, downhill skiing, and anything that requires you to use or wear protective equipment).
 Weights are ok, but decrease the amount of weight and increase the repetitions to maintain tone.
 Hydrate thoroughly before, during (if possible) and after exercise.
 Stop if you experience contractions, bleeding, excessive fatigue, or shortness of breath.